 Google wants to help its users find what they're looking for as quickly as possible to provide the best user experience.
 Therefore, optimizing your pages to load faster helps your site rank higher in the search results.

-The content on your pages needs to useful to people.
-If they search for something to specific to find your page, they need to be able to find what they're looking for.
+The content on your pages needs to be useful to people.
+If they search for something too specific to find your page, they need to be able to find what they're looking for.
 It needs to be easy to read and provide value to the end user.
 Google has various ways to measure if your content is useful.

 Linking internally to other pages on your website is useful to visitors and it is also useful to search engines.
 Here's an internal link to another blog post on our site that talks more about internal linking.
 Very meta.